goodblockio/drealms-standard/README.md

 # dRealms Token Standard

-The dRealms Token Standard is a lightweight cross-game NFT standard for EOSIO software.
+dRealms is a cross-game token standard for EOSIO software.

 ## Features

 * `Robust Token Ownership and Authorship`

     dRealms offers the ideal ownership/authorship model for token economics.
 The current tokenomics paradigm pushes for 'complete ownership', whether that design works for every use case or not. dRealms offers a suite of tokenomics designs and developers can choose which one best suits their unique business model.

+* `Nonfungible and Fungible Tokens`

+    The dRealms standard offers highly customizable fungible and nonfungible tokens.
+Token Families can be retirable, transferable, or consumable, or any combination of the three.

 * `Lightweight and Scalable Design`